lqdev/luisquintanilla.me/_scratch/nolm-no-language-models.md

 Given enough time, you may figure it out and everyone will be better for it.
 Chances are though, you won't solve it in a few seconds or minutes which is probably the reasonable amount of time we expect language models to respond to us (if they even respond or solve the problem).

 ### Small Language Models (SLMs) aren't any better in some cases

+Small Language Models are exciting for so many reasons.
+However, they still face challenges.
+In some cases, they're similar to Large Language Models, and in others, they're unique.

 #### Size of Small Language Models